Elsie Ward: Career

 In New York, Ward joined the Art Student's League and studied under Augustus St. Gaudens, Daniel Chester French, and Siddons Mowbray.
 Around 1898, Ward traveled to Paris where she created the Boy and Frog sculpture that was later awarded a medal at the 1904 St. Louis Worlds Fair.
 Before moving back to Denver in 1900, Ward also entered a piece for an exhibition at the Society of American Artists in Paris.

 At the request of her previous mentor, Augustus St. Gaudens, Ward began work at his studio in Cornish, New Hampshire.
 Ward produced a number of her works at this point in her life, including Mother and Child and The Huguenot, both prize-winning pieces in the Charleston Exposition in 1902.
 After her mentor, St. Gaudens died in 1907, Ward finished many of the pieces he was commissioned to create including the Baker Memorial in Mount Kisco, New York and a monument for Marcus A. Hanna in Cleveland, Ohio.
 Additionally, "Ward was responsible for much of the work on the sculpture, Seated Lincoln (1897-1906) and the Baker tomb (1906-7)."

-Ward then moved back to Denver, Colorado and married her husband, Henry Hering, in 1910.
+Ward then moved back to Denver, Colorado and married her husband, Henry Hering, in June 1910.
 After she married Henry, Elsie Ward took his last name and became Elsie Ward Hering.
 "After her marriage to Henry Hering in 1910, she seldom worked independently but assisted her husband on his projects."

 Ward continued to create art pieces after leaving the St. Gaudens studio.
 One of her last known works is a baptismal font that was finished in 1917 and was erected in St. George's Church in New York City.
 "Until her death in 1923, she was a deserving sculptor of statues great and small, including portraits and statues for public spaces."
-Following her death in Manhattan, New York in 1923, Ward was survived by her two siblings, Margaret and Ethelbert Ward as well as Major R.T.
+Following her death at the Memorial Hospital in Manhattan, New York on January 12, 1923, Ward was survived by her two siblings, Margaret and Ethelbert Ward as well as Major R.T.
 Ward of the United States army, Reverend Talbot Ward, and William F. Ward.